 Tips and Advice

-Below are some suggestions and useful bits of information to help you get the most out of your visit to the Vancouver Aquarium.
+Below are some suggestions and useful bits of information to help you get the most out of your visit.

-TIP #2: Get there early so you can see more of the programs and feedings.
-Also, don’t miss the 4D show (and don’t wait until the last showing in case it fills up).
-For the 4D shows, show up 15mins prior to a show time to get prime seating and make sure everyone in your group is with you or else you will not be allowed to line up.
+TIP #2: Arrive early so you can see more of the programs and feedings.
+Also, don’t miss the 4D show, and don’t wait until the last showing in case it fills up.
+For the 4D shows, show up at least 15 minutes prior to a show time to get prime seating.

-Tip #4: Do not bring straws or outside drinks into the Aquarium.
+Tip #3: Do not bring straws or outside drinks into the Aquarium.
 They will be confiscated for the safety of the animals.
 Also be aware that all children’s bikes, scooters or skateboards will be kept at the entrance of the Aquarium.
 Visitors are not able to enter with them.

-Tip #5: The Vancouver Aquarium is an environmentally friendly facility with many different ways of disposing of waste.
+Tip #4: The Vancouver Aquarium is an environmentally-friendly facility with many different ways of disposing of waste.
 Read each waste bin carefully and put everything in its right place to help the environment.

 Tip #5: Be sure to spot the sloths in the Amazon before you leave the aquarium.
 They are our one of our favourite animals at the aquarium.

 For more information about the attraction, check out the Vancouver Aquarium‘s website.